top of page

 Our Archdiocese

-Three Hierarchs is a parish of the Antiochian Orthodox Christian Archdiocese of North America, currently under the leadership of His Eminence Metropolitan Joseph and with its headquarters in Englewood, NJ.
+Three Hierarchs is a parish of the Antiochian Orthodox Christian Archdiocese of North America, currently under the leadership of His Eminence Metropolitan Saba and with its headquarters in Englewood, NJ.
 Our Antiochian Archdiocese of North America includes eight Dioceses (with seven diocesan bishops) and more than 275 cathedrals, churches, and missions throughout the United States and Canada.
 The Archdiocese is noted in particular for its missionary zeal.
 As Orthodox Christians, we share communion and unity of faith with the other canonical Orthodox Archdioceses in North America and around the world.

 Our Archdiocese has its spiritual heritage from the apostolic See of Antioch.
 The current Patriarch (Archbishop) of Antioch, John X, is the 164th successor to the Apostle Peter, who helped to form that ancient Christian community and served there as overseer for seven years.